 Hess describes Billy Boy's extraordinary personality and trainability as an ideal combination for therapy work, something he has done for more than 20 years at Blue Rider Stables.
 The article also describes the work of other therapy animals including a Vietnamese pot bellied pig, bactrian camels, a pit bull, and a chicken.

 "Billy was rescued at auction as a 5-year-old," said Christine Sierau, Blue Rider Stables' head riding instructor and executive director.
-"In his career at Blue Rider, he has provided opportunities for animal assisted therapy to countless students who have come to love and trust him here at the barn and on visits to facilities throughout Berkshire County."

 Billy Boy has also been featured on Animal Planet with Parow for his therapy work in nursing facilities.